 • Represented a New Jersey for-profit hospital in the acquisition of a bankrupt non-profit hospital.

-Provider Rollup:
+Provider Rollups:

 • Represented a large radiology provider in an equity roll-up into a multi-entity radiology supergroup.